anagha-google/techcon23-datalake-lab/README.md

-# Data Lake Lab for TechCon 2023
+# Data Lake Challenge Lab for TechCon 2023

 ## About the lab